liamwalsh1980/Milestone-Project-3/README.md

 FilmZone is a friendly, easy to use Website for all film lovers to visit.
 Users can view another users' favourite films and add their own films by signing up to a user account with a username and password of their choosing.
 With a search facility available, users can quickly find a particular film based on Genre, Actor or Film name keyword.
 As a keen film lover, I thought of this idea based on my own experiences and thinking that it would be good to have a platform on the internet to tell others what my favourites films are and why.
 As users aren’t restricted to how many films they can add, I believe that with just a few registered users the library of films within Filmzone could quickly grow and therefore offers new users a broad range of Films to consider watching next.

+As I was coming to the end of building this application, I realised that this site is perfect for reminding film lovers of films that they may have watched a long time ago and therefore gives them the reminder of what great films there are going back over the years. i.e. I can search for comedy films and see that I haven't watched The Mask starring Jim Carrey (originally realised in 1994) for a long time.
+I can then source this film and watch it.

 I used a core base template during development to keep the Header and Footer the same throughout the whole site for all users to see.
 The site will have three different types of users: -

 ### User One: The logged out/unregistered user